April 15, 2026

 3 – Start early to invest in your future

 Money, relationships, work ethic, and positive habits take time to grow.
-The earlier you start, the less heroic you’ll have to be when you suddenly wake up from your hangover in your 30s and go “oh fuck!”.
+The earlier you start, the less heroic you’ll have to be when you suddenly wake up from your hangover one morning in your 30s and go “oh fuck!”.

 4 – Beware of things that are permanent

-Naively getting a random tattoo inked on my shoulder (2002).
+Naively getting a random tattoo inked on my shoulder (1999).
 I still struggle to describe what it is.

-The weight of the world will feel overwhelming at times – work, money, expectations, responsibilities, your own stupidity.
+The weight of the world will feel overwhelming at times – work, money, expectations, responsibilities, relationships, kids, your own stupidity.
 It sneaks up on you.
 One minute you’re fine, the next you’re convinced everything is collapsing and you’re somehow responsible for all of it.
 The trick is realizing you’re not meant to carry it all alone.
-Figure out early on who and what actually keeps your head above water, the people who answer your calls, the routines that stabilize you, the habits that don’t quietly make things worse, and use those as your flotation devices.
+Figure out early on who and what actually keeps your head above water, the people who answer your calls, the routines that stabilize you, the habits that don’t make things worse, and use those as your flotation devices.
 Keep them close.
 Wear them often.
-Because when things go sideways, you’ll already be wearing a life jacket, and not frantically looking for it while treading in choppy waters.
+Because when things go sideways, you’ll already be wearing a life jacket, and not frantically looking for it while treading alone in cold, choppy waters.

 6 – Smart people don’t buy used Fieros

 At some point, you’ll convince yourself that the Pontiac Fiero is a misunderstood classic.
 A hidden gem.
 “It’s underrated and has a bad rap,” you’ll say, like you’ve uncovered something the rest of the world just wasn’t smart enough to appreciate.
 You’ll ignore the warnings, the reputation, the very loud and consistent feedback from literally everyone who has ever owned one.
-What you will actually buy is a slow, dangerous, and unreliable lesson in regret.
+What you will actually buy is a slow, dangerous, and highly flammable lesson in regret.
 In hindsight, the bad press wasn’t unfair, it was generous.
 The Fiero didn’t have a branding problem, but it did have pretty much every other problem.
 And you, for reasons that will never fully make sense, decided you needed one.
 Thankfully you didn’t get a Fiero tattoo at the same time.

 Proudly posing near my Fiero (1990).
 The engine caught fire a week after this photo.